Ankish/PlivoExamplesSwift/README.md

 ii)  `✅ Push Notifications`

 Note: Inorder to receive calls only when the app is active, checkout [PushHandler](https://github.com/Ankish/PlivoExamplesSwift/blob/master/OutgoingIncomingCall/OutgoingIncomingCall/Util/PushHandler.swift)

+#### Integrating Contacts and Recents
+For quick integration of Contacts and Recents we have added an example project.
+Checkout [CallingWithContactsRecent](https://github.com/Ankish/PlivoExamplesSwift/tree/master/CallingWithContactsRecent)

+Note:
+CallKit and related features might not work in Simulator due to its default designed limitations.

 ### 3) More Documentation
 You can find more documentation on getting started as well as our latest AppleDoc below: